The Ultimate Guide To Airtable Forms

 Using linked records with Airtable forms is a very powerful feature that many other simple form softwares do not contain.
 Instead of being limited to dropdowns, you can maintain the integrity of your base by relating records to one another.

 When you have a linked record field type on your form, the form user will be able to select from available records by clicking the + Add button.
+Then they’ll be able to select the record by searching by the name of the record and clicking on it.

 This works for both N:1 relationships (choose a single value) as well as N:N (choose multiple values).